-There are different predictions when it comes to adoption of online grocery shopping in the Netherlands.
-One report by the Rabobank predicts that 20 percent of the groceries in the Netherlands will be done online by 2020, the ING bank mentioned the same 20 percent, but in 2030.
+There are different predictions when it comes to the adoption of online grocery shopping in the Netherlands.
+One report by Rabobank predicts that 20 per cent of the Netherlands’ groceries will be done online by 2020.
+The ING bank mentioned the same 20 per cent but in 2030.
 Grow it will.

 I’m sure that cost has something to do with it.
-I don’t do my groceries online, because of the delivery costs that are charged by the current supermarkets delivering to my door.
-Some players, like PICNIC, are working on this by delivering for free, but they do not yet deliver in Rotterdam unfortunately.
-Last week I saw a presentation by one of the founder of PICNIC, Frederik Nieuwenhuys at the eTail Delivery conference in Amsterdam.
+I don’t do my groceries online because of the delivery costs charged by the current supermarkets delivering to my door.
+Some players, like PICNIC, are working on this by delivering for free, but they do not yet deliver in Rotterdam, unfortunately.
+Last week I saw a presentation by one of the founders of PICNIC, Frederik Nieuwenhuys, at the eTail Delivery conference in Amsterdam.
 Stay tuned for a post on the approach that PICNIC has taken to online groceries and delivery.

-Another very important factor is accurate planning.
-Consumers do not want a window of hours for the delivery, as that means they need to be home all that time.
+Another crucial factor is accurate planning.
+Consumers do not want a window of hours for the delivery, which means they need to be home all that time.
 And there are always customers that want it fast.
-It is for those customers that Dutch grocer Jumbo has made a commercial about their online grocery delivery, and how fast it is.
+For those customers, Dutch grocer Jumbo has made a commercial about their online grocery delivery and how fast it is.
 In case you don’t recognize him: the delivery driver is Dutch Formula One driver Max Verstappen, who rides for the Red Bull Team.
 Jumbo is one of the co-sponsors of his team.
 The pay off is “Ordered quickly, delivered quickly”.